MustagheesButt/HolidayBooking/README.md

 Copy your existing `<datasources>` from the `standalone.old` file, if any, so you don't have to create them again.

-Next you need to create a JMS Queue, name `myQueue`, from the admin panel.
-Use `java:/jms/myQueue` as the entries value.
+Next you need to create a JMS Queue, named `holidayQueue`, from the admin panel.
+Use `java:/jms/holidayQueue` as the entries value.

 Find the menu from:
 Configuration > Subsystems > Messaging > Server > default > Destinations > JMS Queue > Add